How to Change Your Name After Your Wedding

 Insurance - Okay, this one is a tiny bit urgent.
 You'll want to notify your insurance carrier(s) of your name change.
 Health, life, disability, vehicle, homeowner's, renter's, etc. If any of these are hosted through your employer, you may need to work with your HR department to process them.

 Employer / Payroll - Speaking of HR, you'll definitely want to let your workplace know your new name so that your paychecks and benefits are sent accurately.
+This has a lot of benefits, including ensuring that your bank will accept your paychecks, ensuring social security payments are credited correctly, and avoiding raised eyebrows and auditing alerts when it comes time to file taxes.

 Credit Cards - Usually a quick phone call or a couple of clicks online is all it takes to update your credit card companies with you new name.